 Set out what constitutes gross misconduct in your employee handbook, but make sure you make clear that your list isn't exhaustive.

 You want to make sure you avoid being unable to act on an employee's behaviour due to excluding their behaviour from a comprehensive list.
-Next, investigate any allegations.
-Interview any relevant witnesses.
+Next, investigate any allegations and interview any relevant witnesses.

 You might decide it's best to take disciplinary action and suspend the employee against whom there are allegations of misconduct at work.
 If you suspend them, do so on full pay.
 And make it clear that a suspension is not a sanction—you're just taking them out of the limelight, so to speak.

-Doing this could also prevent any further misbehaviour.
+Doing this could also prevent any further unacceptable behaviour.

 The disciplinary hearing